linxinshi/h-rm0/README.md

 Beer-ware or Snack-ware License

 ## Acknowledgement
-This project is developed based on an existing github project https://github.com/thunlp/Kernel-Based-Neural-Ranking-Models.
+This project is based on an existing github project https://github.com/thunlp/Kernel-Based-Neural-Ranking-Models.